nFire-coding/passwordManager/README.md

 <summary><b>Executbale</b> - Click to expand</summary>

 #### Running natively with executable
-- To create the executable execute the file "Executable.py" using Python, use the following command:
+- To create the executable, use the following command:
     ```
     python Executable.py
     ```